luisaveiro/docker-vuejs-template/README.md

 ## About

-These instructions will get you through the bootstrap phase of creating a containerized Vue.js application with Docker Compose.
+These instructions will get you through the bootstrap phase of creating a containerised Vue.js application with Docker Compose.

 ## Disclaimer
-**Please note:** The Dockerfile provided is intended for use in local development environments. **Please do not** use this Dockerfile to deploy your Vue.js project in production environments.
+**Please note:** The Dockerfile provided is intended for use in local development environments. **Please do not** use this Dockerfile to deploy your Vue.js application in production environments.
 Please visit [Vue CLI Deployment Documentation](https://cli.vuejs.org/guide/deployment.html#platform-guides) for deploying on various platforms.

 ## Getting started